btcbyte/Checking-tool/README.md

   - Select the tools you need to perform system analysis or check the health of your PC.
   - Some tools may require administrative privileges to function properly.

+- **PowerShell Scripts**:
+  - You can run the included PowerShell scripts directly from the tool interface or manually via PowerShell.
+  - Some scripts may require elevated privileges to execute.

 - **Screen Sharing Setup**:
   - Choose your preferred screen-sharing software setup.
   - The tool will guide you through the installation and configuration steps.